 Preparing for Classes

 Once you’ve got your class schedule, it’s time to start preparing for your first day of classes.
 In this unit, we’ll go over the tech requirements for your classes, we’ll introduce you to Blackboard, and we’ll show you how to order your books.

 College life is about more than just classes.
-Living on campus and getting involved in student organizations is a great way to build skills like leadership, teamwork, and communication — skills that employers look for in new college grads.
-In this unit, we’ll teach you where to go if you want to make the most of your time outside of the classroom and how to get involved in campus life whether you are at the Fairbanks campus or not.
+Being involved in student activities and organizations is a great way to build skills like leadership, teamwork, and communication – skills that employers look for.
+In this unit, we’ll teach you where to go to make the most of your time outside the classroom and how to get involved in campus life.

 Looking Ahead: Academic Planning

 It’s never too early to start preparing for graduation.
 In this unit, we’ll show you how to track your degree progress through an online tool called DegreeWorks and how to plan future semesters to make the most of your time and money.